HoTT/HoTT-2019/summer-school.md

 approach.
 After sketching the soundness proof of the interpretation of type theory in categories with families, I will speak about strictification of non-strict models.

+Prerequisites: Knowledge of basic category theory -- in particular the concepts of adjoint functor and cartesian closed category -- will be helpful.
+See for Awodey's textbook *Category theory* (2006).

 #### Cubical methods -- Anders Mörtberg